Child Injuries from Dog Bites Can Be Serious

 If a dog owned by your neighbor or someone else bites your child, there are several steps that you should take to protect your child’s health and legal rights.
-Our Kansas City child injury attorney can guide you through the process of filing a dog bite claim and helps you protect your child’s rights and best interests after a dog attack or dog bite.
+Our Kansas City child injury attorney will guide you through the process of filing a dog bite claim and help you protect your child’s rights and best interests after a dog attack or dog bite.

 Steps to Take after a Dog Bites Your Child

 1. Seek Medical Treatment for Dog Bite Injuries

 If a neighbor’s dog bites your child, contact your physician immediately.
 For severe injuries, take your child to the emergency room for treatment.
 A neighbor’s dog may be vaccinated for rabies, but a dog bite can still cause infections and severe injuries that might require extensive medical treatment.

 - Infections and diseases, including rabies, MRSA, Pasteurella, Tetanus, and Capnocytophaga bacteria

 - Facial injuries, including injury to the eyes, ears, nose, and mouth

 - Soft tissue injuries